Breaking the Great Wall – “Made in China” goes West

 Transportation

-Lately, the Chinese showed a big desire to make an appearance in the western car industry.
-Finally, the first Chinese car Qoros 3, passed the Euro NCAP crash test with flying colors.
+Lately, the Chinese have shown a big desire to make an appearance in the Western car industry.
+Finally, the first Chinese car, Qoros 3, passed the Euro NCAP crash test with flying colors.
 It was the beginning of the long journey that led to the production of fully Chinese cars for the European market.
 Surprisingly, the Swedish car producer Volvo was bought by Geely Automobile, making them somewhat semi-Chinese.
-On the other hand, BYD Auto noticed European obsession with everything connected to ecology, and they took this hint.
+On the other hand, BYD Auto noticed the European obsession with everything connected to ecology, and they took this hint.

-Their electric buses are now even on Warsaw roads.
-Another Chinese representative is Sany corporation which manufactures heavy machinery.
+Their electric buses are now even on European roads.
+Another Chinese representative is Sany Corporation, which manufactures heavy machinery.
 In the West, they are known for promoting and sponsoring the NASCAR race.
 Air China is very popular as well.
 They operate flights between Europe and Asia in agreement with local airports.
-They are also a part of the Star Alliance program offering a high standard of service.
+They are also a part of the Star Alliance program, offering a high standard of service.

 Apparel

-Chinese fashion brands are not really popular among Europeans.
-However, the giant clothing chain Bosideng decided to break the stereotypes of Chinese products and opened a shop in the center of London.
+Chinese fashion brands are not popular among Europeans.
+However, the giant clothing chain Bosideng decided to break the stereotypes associated with Chinese products and opened a shop in the heart of London.
 They are looking forward to expanding their clothes in new places as well.

 Ecology-related innovations

-Following the trends of the western market, the Chinese corporation Suntech Power achieved quite a big success as solar panels manufacturer.
-Their work is mainly adapted to meet western needs.
+Following the trends of the Western market, the Chinese corporation Suntech Power achieved considerable success as a solar panel manufacturer.
+Their work is mainly adapted to meet Western needs.

 Food